Reanalysis of the Systematic Uncertainties in Cosmic-Ray Antiproton Flux: SUMMARY

 In this study, the DR2 propagation model is selected due to its preference for the latest secondary-to-primary ratios from the AMS-02 experiment.
 Using the latest AMS-02 B/C and B/O data and incorporating uncertainties in the Boron production cross section, the constraints on the propagation parameters are updated.
 The injection spectrum for proton and Helium is then determined via a combined fit to the AMS-02 proton, Helium, and antiproton data.
 The fitting process incorporates a charge-sign dependent solar modulation model and the most current $\bar{p}$ production cross section model.
 Alternative $\bar{p}$ production models that do not incorporate the most recent collider data are also considered, and the effect of using the latest AMS-02 $\bar{p}$ data is evaluated.

-The most important findings of this work are summarized as follows: \begin{itemize} \item The $\bar{p}$ spectrum is consistent with a secondary origin, and therefore no contribution from DM is necessary. \item The AMS-02 proton and Helium data are of sufficient precision to break the degeneracy between injection and propagation. \item Accounting for the various systematic uncertainties, the derived upper bound on the DM annihilation cross section, calculated using the $\bar{p}$ data, could be more stringent than the corresponding constraint obtained from the Fermi observation of the dwarf galaxies. \item The utilization of the most recent AMS-02 $\bar{p}$ data has a notable impact.
+The most important findings of this work are summarized as follows: \begin{itemize} \item The $\bar{p}$ spectrum is consistent with a secondary origin, and therefore no contribution from DM is necessary. \item Accounting for the various systematic uncertainties, the derived upper bound on the DM annihilation cross section, calculated using the $\bar{p}$ data, could be more stringent than the corresponding constraint obtained from the Fermi observation of the dwarf galaxies. \item The utilization of the most recent AMS-02 $\bar{p}$ data has a notable impact.
 Specifically, the plausibility of a self-consistent explanation for the GCE and the antiproton excess is no longer tenable upon the utilization of the recent $\bar{p}$ data. \item The precision of the AMS-02 CR data is sufficient to enable the identification of the most appropriate cross section models: the empirical hadronic interaction models are superior to the phenomenological ones. \end{itemize}

 In the future, the modeling of the transport of CRs in the Galaxy can be improved through the incorporation of more precise models, such as the spatial-dependent diffusion~\cite{Zhao:2021yzf}.
 Utilizing various numerical tools to model solar modulation~\cite{Boschini:2017gic, Kappl:2015hxv} can also improve our understanding of its impact on the $\bar{p}$ flux.
 Ultimately, these models will facilitate a more comprehensive understanding of the mechanisms driving the $\bar{p}$ flux, which will enable a more accurate understanding of the nature and properties of DM.